 ...there's no teacher who can teach anything new.
 He can just help us to remember things we always knew... ~ Michael Cretu

-Studio offers semi-private art lessons in small groups, workshops and consultations.
-Studio provides non-intimidating and encouraging environment where creativity can flourish and fulfill everyone’s dreams.
-Every student in LIBA's Studio has individual attention.
+Studio offers semi-private art lessons in small groups of max 11 students.
+Every student in LIBA Art Studio has individual attention.
 Projects are adjusted to the student's level, experience and interest.

 Students can choose to study drawing (charcoal, pencils, graphite, soft pastels, oil pastels, ink), painting (oil, acrylic, watercolours, gouache), mixed media, collage or clay.